-Both formic and acetic acids proved to be space, but their effective in saturated concentration is an important factor when used.
+Both formic and acetic acids proved to be effective in saturated space, but their concentration is an important factor when used.
 For the first group of treatments, a 10 minutes treatment with formic acid in closed boxes should be sufficient, but further studies could better establish the optimum time-concentration variables.
-The new procedure of targeted capped brood treatment by brushing could be appreciated as better as compared with saturated space procedure as it does not affect the larval open brood, being a minimally especially with invasive procedure an optimised acid concentration formula.
+The new procedure of targeted capped brood treatment by brushing could be appreciated as better as compared with saturated space procedure as it does not affect the larval open brood, being a minimally invasive procedure especially with an optimised acid concentration formula.
 It valorises the natural property of caps to absorb and transfer the volatile organic substances into the cells, transforming its barrier role in a support for substances.